+Email Policy:

-Email Policy: Direct all emails to famankonadiawuo@luc.edu with "CHEM 160-018" as the subject line.
-Send emails from your Loyola email account.
-Doing this will ensure that your emails are read, and in most cases I will be able to respond within 24 hours Monday-Friday when classes are in session.
+Direct all emails to kbillingsley@luc.edu with "CHEM 240" as the subject line.
+In most cases I will be able to respond within 24 hours Monday-Friday when classes are in session.
 You are encouraged to use Office Hours to get immediate answers to your questions, and to use your classmates as resources for help.
-You are welcome to email me in the evenings/nighttime, and you can expect a response sometime during the next day.
+You are welcome to email us in the evenings/nighttime, and you can expect a response sometime during the next day.
+Note: during the proficiency period after a unit exam, no work will be checked via email; instead, checking of revised work will only be done in person during specified hours provided by the instructor after the exam.